sagangwee/sagangwee.github.io/_posts/2013-12-28-introducing-hyde.md

 <a href="https://github.com/jalagar/selfspoken"><strong>Introspection</strong></a> | HTML, CSS, JavaScript, D3.js, Python, Flask
 (October 2016)

-* Web application that lets users log journal entries and analyze their mental state over time using spider and line graphs;
+* Web application that lets users log journal entries and analyze their mental state over time using spider and line graphs
 * Built at Cal Hacks 2016 in a team of 5
 * Responsible for creating a JSON API using tone-analysis data from the IBM Watson API, using D3.js to display aggregate spider graphs, and page styling